A variable is a character string where we stores a value. The value assigned could be a number, text, filename, device, or any other type of data.

 To access the value stored in a variable, prefix its name with the dollar sign ($) −

-For example, the following script will access the value of defined variable NAME and print it on STDOUT
+For example, the following script will access the value of the defined variable NAME and print it on STDOUT

-#!/bin/sh NAME="Zara Ali" echo $NAME
+#!/bin/sh NAME="Shakti Das" echo $NAME

 The above script will produce the following value −